-The JSTO application must completed here by the beginning of December 2017.
+The JSTO application must completed by deadline.
 If an application is not received by the deadline, the student will not be considered for candidacy.
 Once received, candidates will be notified by email on the status of their application.
 Candidates will be asked to present a short introduction during the Opening Ceremony at conference to include their name, school name, thespian troupe number, and one important leadership skill that they will bring to the Georgia Junior Thespian Board as a JSTO.
 Additionally, Candidates may not campaign for office.
 Contact Kathleen Bryant with any questions.

 I Got Elected, Now What?

-- JSTO candidates will be expected to shadow and assist current JSTO with various jobs at conference 2018.
-This may include arriving early to and remaining at conference through the end of the closing ceremony.
+- JSTO candidates will be expected to shadow and assist current JSTO with various jobs at the Georgia Jr. Thespian Conference.
+This may include arriving early and remaining at conference through the end of the closing ceremony.

-- You must have the ability to stay in constant communication with fellow JSTO, adult board members, and other Junior Thespians via email and phone.
+- You must have the ability to stay in constant communication with fellow JSTOs, adult board members, and other Junior Thespians via email and phone.

-- JSTO are encouraged to travel to surrounding schools to see productions and support Thespian and Junior Thespian troupes in his/her region.
+- JSTOs are encouraged to travel to surrounding schools to see productions and support Thespian and Junior Thespian troupes in his/her region.

-- JSTO must meet all deadlines and come to meetings prepared.
+- JSTOs must meet all deadlines and come to meetings prepared.

-- JSTO must serve as an example of the ideal Junior Thespian.
+- JSTOs must serve as an example of the ideal Junior Thespian.

-- JSTO who currently hold an office must re-run each year they are interested/eligible.
+- JSTOs who currently hold an office must re-run each year they are interested/eligible.